angelacorte/slides-master-thesis/slides-master-thesis.typ

 #slide(title: "Future Works")[
   - Creation of a standard library to provide modules and functionalities;

-  - Creation of hybrid demonstrations;
+  - Creation of demos able to run the same aggregate program on different platforms simultaneously;

-  - Further optimisations to the language.
+  - Further optimisations to the language, including the mechanism of the alignment and the performance of the language.

-  //quali ottimizzazioni?
 ]

-#new-section-slide("Thank you for your attention!")
-//toglila o metti un'immagine